asmaloney/gactar/README.md

 Currently, `gactar` will take an [_amod_ file](#amod-file-format) and generate the python code to run it with the [CCM Suite](https://github.com/CarletonCognitiveModelingLab/CCMSuite3).

 gactar will work with the small tutorial models included in the _examples_ directory.
-It doesn't handle a lot beyond what's in there - it only works with memory modules, not perceptual-motor ones - so _it's very limited at the moment_.
+It doesn't handle a lot beyond what's in there - it only works with memory modules, not perceptual-motor ones - so _it's limited at the moment_.

 The format still feels a little heavy, so if I continue with this project I would expect to iterate on it.
-One goal would be to remove python from the "do blocks" by defining a parsable language to manipulate the model.
-This would have the advantage of allow other "backends" besides CCMSuite and would also formalize the writing of ACT-R models by defining a proper language to do so.
-I might look at making it read more like English to make it less "program-y"...

 ## Why?

-1. Provides a human-readable, easy-to-understand, standard format to define (basic?)
-ACT-R models.
+1. Provides a human-readable, easy-to-understand, standard format to define basic ACT-R models.
 2. Allows the easy exchange of models with other researchers.
 3. Abstracts away the "programming" to focus on writing and understanding models.
-4. (Eventually) Restricts the model to a small language to prevent programming "outside the model".
+4. Restricts the model to a small language to prevent programming "outside the model".
 5. Provides a very simple setup for teaching environments.

 ## Setup